apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/pseudo-cluster.md

 > **_NOTICE:_**
 >
-> * Because DolphinScheduler's multi-tenant task switch user by command `sudo -u {linux-user}`, the deployment user needs to have sudo privileges and is password-free.
-If novice learners don’t understand, you can ignore this point for the time being.
+> * Due to DolphinScheduler's multi-tenant task switch user using command `sudo -u {linux-user}`, the deployment user needs to have `sudo` privileges and be password-free.
+If novice learners don’t understand, you can ignore this point for now.
-> * If you find the line "Defaults requirest" in the `/etc/sudoers` file, please comment it
+> * If you find the line "Defaults requirett" in the `/etc/sudoers` file, please comment the content.

 ### Configure Machine SSH Password-Free Login

 Since resources need to be sent to different machines during installation, SSH password-free login is required between each machine.
-The steps to configure password-free login are as follows
+The steps to configure password-free login are as follows:

 ```shell
 su dolphinscheduler